scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 in the way we have seen in the last sections.
 It is necessary to deploy a new type of recommender algorithms using a distributed and parallelized
 computing approach.
 One of the most popular paradigms is the MapReduce and Hadoop [Hadoop]_.

-Crab didn't support at the time of writting this paper distributed computing, but we are planning to develop variations on the item-based recommender approach in order to run it in the distributed world.
+Crab didn't support at the time of writing this paper distributed computing, but we are planning to develop variations on the item-based recommender approach in order to run it in the distributed world.
 One of our plans is to use the Yelp framework mrJob which supports
-Hadoop and it is written in Python, so we may easily integrate with our framework.
+Hadoop and it is written in Python, so we may easily integrate it with our framework.
 One of the main concerns in this topic is to give Crab a scalable and efficient recommender implementation without having high memory and resources consumption as the number of items grows.

 Another concern is to investigate and develop other distributed implementations such as Slope One, Matrix Factorization, giving the developer